Flood Warnings

 The Environment Agency (EA) is responsible for flood warnings in England & Wales and the Scottish Environment Protection Agency (SEPA) in Scotland.

-Northern Ireland does not operate a flood warning service.
-See Northern Ireland Flood Response Numbers below.
+Northern Ireland does not operate a flood warning service but there are a range of numbers to call for roads and river alerts.
+For more information see Northern Ireland Flood Response Numbers below.

 Online Flood Warnings